opendistro/for-elasticsearch/_posts/2020-04-16-The-Elasticsearch-Weight-Function.md

 1. There are other functions that also consume node resources – like cluster coordination on master node, query coordination and result aggregation on coordinator node, or ingestion related tasks on ingest nodes.
 But since shards are at the center of any activity in Elasticsearch, shard footprint is the dominant resource utilization signal on data nodes.
 2. As of this writing, i.e. Elasticsearch v7.6.1
-3. Solving indexing hot spots with allocation constraints [Issue](https://github.com/elastic/elasticsearch/issues/43350)
+3. Solving indexing hot spots with allocation constraints.
+[See Issue](https://github.com/elastic/elasticsearch/issues/43350)

 ## About the Authors